 Disclaimer: This information is general in nature only.
 While Budget Direct has endeavoured to ensure the information we’ve relied on is accurate and current, we do not guarantee it.
 Budget Direct accepts no liability for this information.

-Do you know that within the next 24 hours, nearly 5000 Australians will be involved in a road accident?
-Over 500 of these people will be seriously injured and 4 will die as a result of the crash.
+Do you know that within the next 24 hours, nearly 5,000 Australians will be involved in a road accident?
+And that over 500 will be seriously injured and four will die?

-While news reports tend to focus on automobile fatalities, the national injury toll is also worth noting: since 1990, we’ve been averaging 30,000 serious injuries from car accidents each year .
+While news reports tend to focus on fatalities, the national road injury toll is also worth noting: According to a 4BC report, since 1990 we’ve been averaging 30,000 serious injuries from car accidents each year.

-But how many of us worry about car safety when we climb behind the wheel of our vehicle?
-It’s such an automatic part of our lives that we don’t really give it a second thought – despite the fact that driving is statistically one of the most dangerous things we do in the course of a typical day.
+And yet many of us don’t give road safety a second thought — despite the fact driving is statistically one of the most dangerous things we do in the course of a typical day.

-When it comes to safety in and around vehicles, all of us can use as much sensible advice as we can get.
-So here are some useful car safety tips to help keep you out of trouble on the road:
+Here are some useful car-safety tips to help keep you out of trouble on the road: